Mindera/skeletoid/README.md

 ### Logging abstraction
-Have multiple implementation of logs, with a common interface.
-This way you can add/remove/enable/disable logs seamlessly.
+Have multiple implementation of logs, with a common interface. **Log once, propagate it to multiple appenders.**

+This way you can add/remove/enable/disable appenders seamlessly.
 You can have multiple log appenders, you can event implement your own.
-We provide the out-of-the-box: LogCat and LogToFile
+We provide the out-of-the-box: LogCat and LogToFile (Rolling Appending)

 1. Init: